 • Rinker-Ross School of Health Sciences

 Placement Rate: Trine students are national leaders in finding work in their majors after graduation, and starting salaries are above average for many.
-Almost 99% of graduates find work or enroll in graduate school within six months.
+More than 99% of graduates find work or enroll in graduate school within six months.

 Internships: Many students participate in at least one off-campus internship and gain valuable work experience, professional skills, and perspective in their chosen fields.
 Trine students have completed internships with companies such as Abbott Labs, AOL Inc., BAE/Lockheed Martin, Boeing, Caterpillar, Coca-Cola, DuPont, GE Aviation, NASA, Naval Facilities Engineering, Sprint, and Swales Aerospace.

-Athletics: Trine’s 21 varsity teams compete in the NCAA Division III Michigan Intercollegiate Athletic Association.
-The University will add men’s and women’s hockey in fall 2017.
+Athletics: Trine’s 23 varsity teams compete in NCAA Division III.
+The University added men’s and women’s hockey in fall 2017.
 Many students participate in intramural sports, and Trine’s own Zollner Golf Course, an 18-hole course that served as the site of the 2012 NCAA Division III women’s championships, is available to all students.

-Scholarships & Financial Assistance: Trine awarded more than $24 million in institutional aid to students in 2015–2016.
-Ninety-eight percent of students receive some kind of merit- or need-based financial assistance.
-U.S. News & World Report (2016) listed Trine for the 13th consecutive year among the finest comprehensive colleges and universities in the Midwest.
+Scholarships & Financial Assistance: Trine awarded more than $27 million in institutional aid to students in 2016–2017.
+Ninety-six percent of students receive some kind of merit- or need-based financial assistance.
+U.S. News & World Report (2018) listed Trine for the 15th consecutive year among the finest comprehensive colleges and universities in the Midwest.